TIMEX’s “Race Against TimeX” at FORTNITE becomes the official timer of the Metaverse-breakinglatest.news-Breaking Latest News

 and be the first in Fortnite Creative A watch brand with its own island

-Middlebury, ConnecticutNovember 11, 2022 /PRNewswire/ — Today, the best-selling watch brand* Timex® is launching a unique interactive experience that lets players “Race Against TimeX” in one of the world‘s most popular video games, Fortnite® (race against TimeX) .
+Middlebury, ConnecticutNovember 11, 2022 /PRNewswire/ — Today, the best-selling watch brand* Timex® is launching a unique interactive experience that lets players “Race Against TimeX” in Fortnite®, one of the most popular video games in the world.
 The challenge pits players against time in multiple races, in a virtual world that incorporates watches, which symbolize empowerment, giving players speed and power to increase their competitive advantage.

 Senior Vice President, Brand and Creative, Timex Group Shari Fabiani “Timex has been an innovator for nearly 170 years, and we’ve written an unexpected history.
 Vice President, Brand & Creative, Timex Group.
 As the official timekeeper of the Metaverse, we’re playing with the concept of time and making a name for itself in the world‘s most popular The digital world of Fortnite, one of the multiplayer online games, incorporates analog technology.
 Timex has entered the metaverse before, and now we are fully committed to the game industry, with other virtual, immersive experiences coming soon, and into the web3.”